Meditation for April 4th

 You Can Sing Along

 Pop music has helped people have a good time for a hundred years now.
-We still sing songs from decades past and it doesn’t take long to learn the words to a new pop song.
+We still sing songs from decades past, and it doesn’t take long to learn the words to a new pop song.
 Popular music brings us comfort when life is hard and accents an already great day.
-We can sing along, dance or just have it in the background.
-We can wax poetic with out critiques with artists and their songs.
+We can sing along, dance, or have it in the background, without critiques, and wax poetic with pop songs.
+Some older people will ask whether the music today will have the same lasting power as the pop music of the past.

 Why does music suck now?
 It’s because of a few things.
-One is you want music that is safe and that you and all your friends can sing along and also says, “Remember this song?”
-This is a weird thing to say considering you have heard Love Shack by the B-52s 54,894 times – not counting partial hearings of the song.
-The second problem is that music education has been drastically cut since the 80s, so younger people have no real educated ear when it comes to music, so they’ll listen to anything the record industry splatter shits on them.
+One is that you want safe music that you and all your friends can sing along to, and that also says, “Remember this song?”
+This is a weird thing to say, considering you have heard Love Shack by the B-52s 54,894 times – not counting partial hearings of the song, and it’s still so “fun” to hear it again.
+The second problem is that music education has been drastically cut since the 80s, so younger people have no real educated ear when it comes to music, so they’ll listen to any of this splatter shits on them.
+The third problem is that algorithms curate most music.

-The timbre in songs has been slowly being reduced creating a more homogenized variety of music.
-This basically means that the eighteen-songwriter team working on one single Beyoncé song is using the same instruments to make the same tones song after song.
-To vary from that will kill Beyoncé’s career because you don’t like unsafe and comfortable songs.
-Don’t worry, a critic will make it sound like there is something interesting happening.
+The timbre in songs has been slowly being reduced, creating a more homogenized variety of music.
+This basically means that the eighteen-songwriter team working on one single Beyoncé song is using the same instruments to make the same tone from song to song.
+To deviate from that will kill Beyoncé’s career because you don’t like unsafe, comfortable songs.
+Don’t worry, a critic sounds like something interesting is happening.
+Now we have AI very easily creating pop songs because it is a very easy recipe to copy.

-New music uses less pitch in their songs since the pop music factories of the late 50s.
-This means pop music uses the same chords in the same octave.
-In fact most pop songs use the same three chords: the ones from Louie Louie.
+Newer musicians have less pitch in their songs than in the pop music factories of the late 50s.
+This means pop music uses the same chords in the same octave, keeping the song from varying in complexity; it is almost written as monotone.
+In fact, most pop songs use the same three” chords: the ones from Louie Louie.

 Now music is just loud.
-When it is played live it is just as loud as it possibly can go without making blood come bleeding out of your ears.
+When it is played live, it is just as loud as it possibly can go without making blood come bleeding out of your ears.
 This is to cover all the mediocrity of the songs being played.
-No one changes the volume of the instruments being played to create any kind of meaning or feeling anymore.
+No one changes the volume they play to convey by meaning or feeling anymore.
 Just play it loud and turn up that BASS!
-BASS!
-BASS!
+Metal isn’t the only music trying to sound like fashion; most pop culture has a soundtrack, and the music is meant to sound like that culture’s uniform.

-During the cold war, American schools taught kids basic musical theory, how to play some songs on a recorder – urban flute, and study the history of music by attending the symphony.
-That has been cut because homeowners didn’t want to pay more for property tax and who cares if kids are musically educated as long as the football program is still competitive.
+During the Cold War, American schools taught kids basic musical theory, how to play s recorder – the ‘urban flute’, and study the history of music by attending the symphony.
+That has been cut because homeowners didn’t want to pay more in property taxes, and who cares if kids are musically educated as long as the football program is still competitive?
+We are cutting the arts and humanities from grade school through high school, and reading comprehension is on a downward slide, leaving people unable to appreciate anything that isn’t full of sugar critically.

-That means kids don’t know a good song if it bit them on the ass.
-As long as other kids listen to the same songs too.
-No one wants to sing a long by him or herself.
-So symphonies are losing funding, art music is dead and we have millionaires playing stripped down dumber versions of previously popular songs.
-No one is going to really take a chance and make anything new because no one wants to be uncomfortable.
+That means kids don’t know a good song if they’ve heard one; it’s based on the algorithm, nostalgia, and a lack of critical thinking.
+So symphonies are losing funding, art and music are dead, and we have musicians playing stripped-down, dumber versions of previously popular songs.
+No one is going to really take a chance and make anything new because no one wants to be uncomfortable or challenged.

 Prayer